2023 PBS Virtual clout tournament

 there will be an award for the Clout winner.
 Please record your single closest arrow’s distance in inches from the clout as it will be used in the event of a tie.
 Door prizes will also be awarded by drawing from submitted scorecards.
 You must be a member prior to the event to qualify for the winner’s award or prizes.

-Scores with archer’s name and state to be sent by text message to Steve H. at 307-299-7040 no later than 6pm MST on Sunday, March 26.
-Winners will be announced on the website and PBS Facebook page on Sunday evening, March 26.
+Scores with archer’s name and state to be sent by text message to Steve H. at 307-299-7040 no later than 6pm MST on Sunday, april 8.
+Winners will be announced on the PBS Facebook page on Sunday evening, april 8